Developer Configuration (Usrcfg)

 |---|---|---|

-keep_OSC4M_on |
+|

-OSC4M status during sleep |
+Whether OSC4M is on during sleep |

-xtal_mode_in_sleep |
+|

-XTAL operation mode in sleep |
+XTAL working mode during sleep |

-sleep_to_08V |
+|

-MCU Core voltage in sleep |
+MCU Core voltage during sleep |

 Configuration principles are as follows:

-keep_OSC4M_on = TRUE.If XTAL is selected, set
+keep_osc4m_on = TRUE.If XTAL is selected, set

 xtal_mode_in_sleep = XTAL_LPS_With_40M.

-Clock selection: Call
+Clock Selection: Call

-.LOW_POWER_RX_ENABLE = ENABLE, OSC2M is automatically selected.
-Setkeep_OSC4M_on = TRUE.If the baud rate is greater than 115200 baud/s or
+.LOW_POWER_RX_ENABLE = ENABLE, OSC2M is automatically selected; need to setkeep_osc4m_on = TRUE.When baud rate > 115200 baud/s or

-.LOW_POWER_RX_ENABLE = DISABLE, XTAL is automatically selected.
-Setxtal_mode_in_sleep = XTAL_LPS_With_40M.
+.LOW_POWER_RX_ENABLE = DISABLE, XTAL is automatically selected; need to setxtal_mode_in_sleep = XTAL_LPS_With_40M.

-UARTCFG_TypeDef uart_config[4] = { /* UART0 */ { .LOW_POWER_RX_ENABLE = DISABLE, /*Enable low power RX*/ }, /* UART1 */ { .LOW_POWER_RX_ENABLE = DISABLE, }, ... };
+UARTCFG_TypeDef uart_config[3] = { /* UART0 */ { .LOW_POWER_RX_ENABLE = DISABLE, /* Enable low power RX */ }, /* UART1 */ { .LOW_POWER_RX_ENABLE = DISABLE, }, // ... };

-Voltage setting: Set sleep voltage to
+Voltage Setting: The sleep voltage needs to be set to

 Note